 Conference calls can exacerbate the tendency for one or two people to take the lead in the meeting.
 The problem with this is that just because they’re louder or more confident doesn’t mean they actually have more to contribute, or that their ideas are more valuable.
 Sometimes the quietest, most reserved person has the most to say.
 And sometimes, conference calls reduce their opportunity to do so.

-The reason audio meetings can worsen the problem is quite straightforward.
+The reason this can be a disadvantage of conference calls is quite straightforward.
 When somebody has an idea or wants to speak, it’s usually visibly apparent.
-Whether they unconsciously open their mouth or lean forward, or purposely raise their hand or make some other gesture, people tend to have a way of making their intention known without speaking.
+The might unconsciously open their mouth or lean forward.
+Sometimes they purposely raise their hand or make some other gesture.
+In short, people tend to have a way of making their intention known without speaking.
 Take out the visual component of face-to-face meetings or video calls, and these signals disappear.

 There are ways around this, though.
-Like in any business meeting, planning is important.
+For example, like in any business meeting, planning is important.
 Draw up a detailed agenda which lays out what topics will be covered, and who will be speaking about each.
 If you circulate the plan to participants, everybody will know exactly what they will contribute and when.
-That way, it becomes much more difficult for a few people to do all the talking.
+That way, it’s more difficult for a few people to do all the talking.
 Another important thing to do to become the best possible conference call host is familiarise yourself with non-verbal cues…

 5) An important consideration in the advantages and disadvantages of conference calls is the importance of body language